clickfunnels2/refine-rails/README.md

 5. Run `bin/rails assets:clean` from your app's directory and restart servers

 If none of the above steps work, try tearing down the package link and setting it up again:
-1. Run `yarn link "@hammerstone-stimulus"` from your app's directory and shut down all servers.
+1. Run `yarn link "@clickfunnels-stimulus"` from your app's directory and shut down all servers.
 2. Run `yarn unlink` from the gem directory.
 3. Redo the steps listed in this section for setting up the linked package
 4. Start up your web and asset servers